 All sessions except Track Workout Wednesdays incorporate elements such as fartlek (“speed-play”) and hills.
 Visit our training terms page to get a better understanding of each type of workout, and meet the coaches who will be leading the workouts.

-Every workout begins with a warmup (including running technique work) and ends with a strength and stretching component.
+Every NYRR Group Training workout begins with a warm-up (including running technique work) and ends with a strength and stretching component.
 Each eight-week session will also include at least one time trial to gauge your improvement.

 Runners are divided into compatible groups based on experience, including your best pace from recent NYRR races when applicable.
 In a mutually supportive and inspiring environment, you’ll meet like-minded runners and new training partners.
 (No more loneliness of the long-distance runner!)